GillesC/LoRaEnergySim/README.md

 ## Common Erros

-Q: Can't find Globaconfig, Locations, ....
+Q: Can't find Globaconfig, Locations, ....<br>
 A: Ensure that the folders Framework and Simulations are marked as Source Root.
 For Pycharm right click on the folder > Mark directory as > Source Root

+Q: no output in IPython/Spyder<br>
+A: The code is run in parralel by default and the std output is not handled well in that case.
+You can run the code sequently, see the comments in Example/simulation.py regarding the pool.map function at the bottom.